Why Do I Need A Nostril Reduction?

 Large nostrils or a wide nasal base can compromise an otherwise attractive nose.
 Fortunately, even conservative removal of excess nasal base can dramatically reduce the width of the lower nose.
 About one in ten rhinoplasties requires narrowing of the nostrils, most commonly among ethnic rhinoplasty patients.

 Dr. Garrett Bennett can conservatively remove a small wedge of tissue at the nostril bases to narrow the lower nose while maintaining a natural appearance.
 He is usually able to perform rhinoplasties from the inside part of the nostril, not from where the nostril attaches to the cheek.
 Making a nostril reduction incision on the outside of the nose increases the likelihood of visible scarring.
 Dr. Bennett prefers to hide the scar on the inside part of the nostril using a procedure called a Weir excision.
 This technique can narrow your nostril bases, reduce the length of your nostril sidewalls, and make your nostrils smaller, depending on the design of the wedge excisions.

 The proper post-operative nostril size is different for every patient, as the goal is to blend the new nose harmoniously with the entire face.
-You can find an approximate symmetrical nostril width by drawing two imaginary vertical lines from the inside border of the eye down to the bottom of your nose.
+You can find an approximate symmetrical nostril width by drawing two imaginary vertical lines from the inside border of each eye down to the lateral sides of your nose.
 The distance between the lines is equal to the width of your nose, with the lines marking where the outside borders of the nostrils should be.
 Reducing a large tip or bringing the tip of the nose closer to the face often causes the nostrils to flare toward the cheeks, but Weir excisions can reduce this flaring.
 They can also be used to make oversized nostrils smaller.

 The scar from a Weir excision remains hidden inside the nostrils and can be virtually invisible.
 Regardless, the benefit of the excision outweighs any negatives of a small scar.
 The diagram above shows the incision lines typically used for Weir excisions.
 The incision may also be entirely inside the nostrils.